oracle-livelabs/oci-migration/ebs-cm-landingzones/getting-started/getting-started.md

 Note that you will be a tenancy administrator for your new account.

+Record your credentials in the `key-data.txt` file for reference.

 *Oracle Cloud Paid Accounts*

 If you have an existing Oracle Cloud paid account, verify that you have tenancy administrator credentials before proceeding with this workshop.

 ## Task 3: Log in to Oracle Cloud

 1. Go to [cloud.oracle.com](https://cloud.oracle.com) and enter your **Cloud Account Name** and click **Next**.
 This is the name you chose while creating your account in the previous section.
 It's NOT your email address.
-If you've forgotten the name, see the confirmation email.
+If you've forgotten the name, reference the `key-data.txt` file or see the confirmation email.
 ![Cloud Account Name](./images/cloud-oracle.png " ")

 2. Click **Continue** to reveal the login input fields.